xp3i4/linear/README.md

 |   11 | QUAL  | ASCII of Phred-scaled base QUALity+33     | Yes       |
 |   12 | TAG   | Optional tags                             | Changed   |

-- 6th column of cigar is changed in the SAM/BAM of map.
+- The 6th column of cigar is changed in the SAM/BAM of map.
 Standard cigar of denotes the alignment of bases, while cigar of map here extends segments in the alignment matrix to region.
 Specially, cigar of map in Linear is in the format of 'MG', where 'M' is allowed to be 'X' and '=' of standard cigar while 'G' is allowed to be 'I' and 'D' of standard cigar.
 An example of '200=80D' with the corresponding region is shown in the following figure, where the green region is the region of the cigar, where the alignment is supposed to be.

 <img src="images/cigar_apx_map.png" alt="drawing" width="300"/>

-- 10th column of SEQ is inferred according to the reference and the 4,6th column rather than segment of read.
+- The 10th column of SEQ is inferred according to the reference and the 4,6th column rather than segment of read.
 For cigar operation '=', the corresponding base from the reference rather than the read is inserted into the SEQ.
 Thus the operation of '=' in result of mapping doesn't necessarily mean the read is identical to the reference at the level of base pairs.
 This is different from the SEQ for alignment.